apache/beam/learning/tour-of-beam/learning-content/common-transforms/aggregation/mean/description.md

     KV.of(4, 33)));
 ```

-And replace `Mean.globally` on `Mean.perKey` it will output the means by key.
+And replace `Mean.globally` with `Mean.perKey` it will output the means by key.
 It is also necessary to replace the generic type:

 ```
 PCollection<KV<Integer, Double>> output = applyTransform(input);